 To claim tax relief (and VAT if applicable), you must have a valid (VAT) invoice and retain all sales receipts and paperwork.
 If you make a claim for tax relief that cannot be supported by a valid invoice/receipt, HMRC can ask for the tax back, plus interest.

 Find out what you can claim for - there's a handy guide to expenses if you're self-employed on the GOV.UK website - and make sure you retain proof of all business purchases.

 Why should I minimise my start-up costs?

 Also, it's a good discipline to get into from day one.
-In business, you must keep your costs as low as possible and avoid buying things you don't need.
-Your chances of long-term success are much greater if you have a low cost-base - especially in the current economic climate.
+You must control business costs as much as possible and avoid buying things you don't need.
+Your chances of long-term success are much greater if you have a low cost base.

 Written with expert input from Martin Dunne of Sayers Butterworth.